-289. Project implementation will be managed in close collaboration with the organs of state and implementing partners at the State level.
-To facilitate the technical development of the project, and cooperation and communication between project partners and service providers, the R2R Project Manager will be project for establishing and maintaining a National Technical Advisory Committee (NTAC).

-290. To facilitate R2R implementation at the State-level a Technical Advisory Committee (TAC) will be established in each State to provide a local communication and discussion platform comprising all implementation partners plus other stakeholders involved in the R2R project implementation.
+- 289. Project implementation will be managed in close collaboration with the organs of state and implementing partners at the State level.
+To facilitate the technical development of the project, and cooperation and communication between project partners and service providers, the R2R Project Manager will be be responsible for establishing and maintaining a National Technical Advisory Committee (NTAC). - 290.
+To facilitate R2R implementation at the State-level a Technical Advisory Committee (TAC) will be established each State to provide a local communication and discussion platform comprising all implementation partners plus other stakeholders involved in the R2R project implementation.
 The TAC will provide project oversight of State-level activities and also provide technical advice to support informed decision making and development of the project activities.
-It will meet on a quarterly or bimonthly basis.
-The State SLM or PA Co-ordinator or a person elected by the State stakeholders and ratified by the PB will chair the TAC.
-The PIU will act as the TAC secreteriate.
+It will meet on a quarterly or bi-